AnyLog-co/documentation/13- Support & Troubleshooting/01- FAQ.md

 | Technical Support | ❌ | ✅ |
 | Publisher node | ❌ Not supported | ✅ |

-For pricing: [AnyLog Pricing](https://www.anylog.network/pricing).
-Upgrading is as simple as changing the `docker-compose` image from `anylogco/edgelake` to `anylogco/anylog-network`. *(Detailed upgrade steps: not yet documented.)*
+For pricing: <a href="https://www.anylog.network/pricing" target="_blank">AnyLog Pricing</a>.
+Upgrading is as simple as changing the
+`docker-compose` image from `anylogco/edgelake` to `anylogco/anylog-network`. *(Detailed upgrade steps: not yet documented.)*